deckhouse/deckhouse/candi/cloud-providers/openstack/README.md

 ```
 apiVersion: deckhouse.io/v1alpha1
 kind: OpenStackClusterConfiguration
-spec:
 layout: SimpleWithInternalNetwork
 simpleWithInternalNetwork:
   internalSubnetName: pivot-standard                      # required, all cluster nodes have to be in the same subnet
   podNetworkMode: DirectRoutingWithPortSecurityEnabled    # optional, by default DirectRoutingWithPortSecurityEnabled, may also be DirectRouting or VXLAN
   externalNetworkName: ext-net                            # optional, if set will be used for ordering load balancer floating ip
 provider:
   ...
 ---